Last updated: July 20, 2010

 E.2.8 Code

 If you're a programmer you can contribute code to fix bugs or add features e.g. in YaST or other components developed by the openSUSE project itself - and of course if you contribute code to upstream projects, openSUSE will benefit from this too - eventually.
-You can find the source code for the various openSUSE specific components here:
+You can find the source code for various openSUSE components here in publically accessible version control systems:

 E.2.9 Mirror Admin